How Often Should Grease Traps Be Cleaned For Your Cafe Or Restaurant? 🛢️

 This is important because, in a busy restaurant, the high amounts of oils and fats that go down the sink in liquid form could harden and cause a blockage either in your plumbing or in the municipal piping system.

 A regular clean will see the oils, fats and grease sucked out and the trap functioning normally.

 Waster.com.au provides all waste and recycling services required by small and medium Aussie companies such as grease trap cleaning (liquid waste services), general waste bins or any recycling services.

 We provide all services on flexible 30 day, month to month agreements.
 So, you do not need to worry about being locked into a long term contract.

 To arrange grease trap cleaning for your business, you can simply check pricing online and book here:

 How often should grease traps be cleaned?

 Fundamentally, the answer to how often should grease traps be cleaned is however often the local water authority tells you!

 In each metro region of Australia, the local water authority will set a frequency based on a number of factors that we will cover below.
 Depending on where your business is located, you will need to keep records and evidence that the grease interceptor has been pumped out or cleaned in accordance with this schedule.

-For example, in metro Sydney, Sydney Water is the authority who sets the trap cleaning schedule.
+For example, in metro Sydney, Sydney Water is the authority that sets the trap cleaning schedule.
 Furthermore, if you do not comply with this schedule, you will be fined.